-In addition to regular training, the Designated Safeguarding Lead will provide regular safeguarding briefings and updates for staff to enable staff to keep up to date with the most recent local and national safeguarding advice and guidance on specific safeguarding issues including but not limited to extremism and radicalisation; child sexual exploitation and Female Genital Mutilation.
+In addition to regular training, the Designated Safeguarding Lead will provide regular safeguarding briefings and updates for staff to enable staff to keep up to date with the most recent local and national safeguarding advice and guidance on specific safeguarding issues including but not limited to handling sexual violence and harassment between children; extremism and radicalisation; child sexual exploitation and Female Genital Mutilation.
 These updates could be provided via email, staff meetings or e-bulletins.